ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

 - pretty print a table
     - see func in https://stackoverflow.com/questions/41942289/display-contents-of-tables-in-lua
 - tables
+    - key/value("associate-array"-like) items dont affect the index order of non-key/value ("array"-like) items
     ```lua
     a = {}              - {}
     table.insert(a,1)  -- {1}